 Sometimes looking outside isn’t a great idea.
 It’s raining and it’s cold outside.
-One of the best things to do is turning on music that makes you happy.
+One of the best things to do is to turn on music that makes you happy.
 And that’s what I did just now.
 I opened my iTunes library and clicked on the song ‘You Get What You Give‘ by New Radicales .
 A song that always makes me feel good and energized.
 Just what I needed to go along with writing a post about a new piece of upcycle design I stumbled upon.
 It’s incredible furniture design and it’s absolutely the first of its kind on upcycleDZINE.

 Enjoy a Beetle inside your home